nicklockwood/ShapeScript/docs/src/functions.md

 While ShapeScript's [transform](transforms.md#orientation) commands expect values in the range 0 to 2 (or 0 to -2), the trigonometric functions all use [radians](https://en.wikipedia.org/wiki/Radian).

-While ShapeScript's [transform](transforms.md#orientation) commands expect values calculated by dividing the number of degrees by 180, the trigonometric functions all use radians, a value between 0 and 3.141 (pi).

 For example, the `sin` (sine) function takes a radian representation of an angle and returns a ratio value of that angle.
 In this case 0.524 radians returns 0.5 or 1/2 - an angle of 30 degrees:

 ```swift